A causal framework for distribution generalization: Learning generalizing models from data

 where $\B{P}_\delta := \B{C} (\B{C}^\top \B{C} + \delta \B{M})^{-1} \B{C}^\top$ is the `hat'-matrix for a penalized regression onto the columns of $\B{C}$.
 By choice of $\B{K}$, the term $\theta^\top \B{K} \theta$ is equal to the integrated squared curvature of the spline function parametrized by $\theta$.
-The above may thus be seen as a nonlinear extension of K-class estimators \citep{Theil1958}, with an additional penalty term which enforces linear extrapolation.
+The regularization induced by the second summand in~\eqref{eq:thetahat} is similar to the one from K-class estimators in linear settings \citep{Theil1958}.
+The function class~\eqref{eq:f_theta} enforces linear extrapolation.
 In principle, the above approach extends to situations where $X$ and $A$ are higher-dimensional, in which case $B$ and $C$ consist of multivariate functions.
 For example, \cite{fahrmeir2013regression} propose the use of tensor product splines, and introduce multivariate smoothness penalties based on pairwise first- or second order parameter differences of basis functions which are close-by with respect to some suitably chosen metric.
 Similarly to \eqref{eq:thetahat}, such penalties result in a convex optimization problem.
 However, due to the large number of involved variables, the optimization procedure becomes computationally burdensome already in small dimensions.

-Within the function class $\FF_\eta$, the above defines the global estimate $f_\eta(\cdot; \hat \theta^n_{\lambda, \eta, \mu})$, for every $x \in \R$ given by
+Within the function class $\FF_\eta$, the above defines the global estimate $f_\eta(x; \hat \theta^n_{\lambda, \eta, \mu})$, for every $x \in \R$, given by

 We deliberately distinguish between three different groups of hyper-parameters $\eta$, $\mu$ and $\lambda$.
 The parameter $\eta = (a,b,B)$ defines the function class to which the causal function $f$ is assumed to belong.
 To prove consistency of our estimator, we require this function class to be correctly specified.
 In turn, the parameters $\lambda$ and $\mu=(\gamma, \delta, C)$ are algorithmic parameters that do not describe the statistical model.
 Their values only affects the finite sample behavior of our algorithm, whereas consistency is ensured as long as $C$ satisfies certain rank conditions, see Assumption~\ref{ass:RankCondition} in Section~\ref{sec:consistency}.
 In practice, $\gamma$ and $\delta$ are chosen via a cross-validation procedure, see Section~\ref{sec:algorithm}.
 The parameter $\lambda$ determines the relative contribution of the OLS and TSLS losses to the objective function.
 To choose $\lambda$ from data, we use an idea similar to the PULSE \citep{jakobsen2020distributional}.